 Or so you would think.
 Read more

 To add an extra dimension (literally) to my photographic skill set I recently invested in a drone.
 Being able to place a camera in the sky exactly where and exactly when I want it, is priceless.
-It’s like an airborne tripod.
+It’s an airborne tripod.

 I have been an iPhone owner for several years.
 During those years I have replaced the wired headphones, on average, every three months.
 Which, apart from being a hidden expense of ownership is also annoying.
 The phones are great, don’t get me wrong, but things seem to happen to them with a depressing frequency that you could almost set your Apple watch by.